Roy Hodgson: West Bromwich Albion

 Following good performances against Manchester United and Chelsea in their opening two fixtures, Hodgson's usual 4–4–2 formation was replaced with a 4–4–1–1 or a 4–3–3 formation.

 Despite his side being continually beset with injuries to key players and the season-long loss of Zoltan Gera to a cruciate ligament injury in only his second start after returning, Hodgson's side always remained well above the relegation zone until the Christmas period when successive 2–1 home defeats to newly promoted duo Swansea City and Norwich City as well as to bottom club Wigan Athletic saw them move within three points of 18th-place Bolton Wanderers.

-With Hodgson repeatedly stating his ambition for the season was to ensure a third season of Premier League football for West Brom for the first time in almost 30 years, he once again raided Ipswich and Birmingham City for midfielder Keith Andrews and full back Liam Ridgewell respectively in the January transfer window.
-In February 2012, he led West Brom to three consecutive wins, beating local rivals Wolverhampton Wanderers 5–1 at Molineux and recording successive wins at The Hawthorns for the first time all season, beating Sunderland 4–0 and Chelsea 1–0.
+With Hodgson repeatedly stating his ambition for the season was to ensure a third season of Premier League football for West Brom for the first time in almost 30 years, he signed midfielder Keith Andrews and full back Liam Ridgewell in the January transfer window.
+In February 2012, Hodgson led West Brom to three consecutive wins, defeating local rivals Wolverhampton Wanderers 5–1 at Molineux and recording successive wins at The Hawthorns for the first time all season, defeating Sunderland 4–0 and Chelsea 1–0.
 West Brom's form in the final third of the season saw them win six, draw three and lose five from a difficult run-in involving games against seven of the top eight teams.
-In West Brom's final win of the season they beat Liverpool again, this time at Anfield, their first win there since 1967.
+In West Brom's final win of the season they defeated Liverpool again, this time at Anfield, their first win there since 1967.

 On 29 April 2012, it was reported that Hodgson was approached by the FA for the vacant England manager job.
 He was appointed as England manager two days later but continued to manage West Brom until the end of the 2011–12 Premier League campaign, guiding the club to a 10th-placed finish, West Brom's highest top flight finish since 1981.